phil-scott-78/thirty25-old/content/blog/how-i-fixed-roslyn.md

 ```

-Right there is the Debug.Assert failing when ReturnType doesn't equal whatever this lamdaSymbol.Return type is.
+Right there is the `Debug.Assert` failing when ReturnType doesn't equal whatever this `lamdaSymbol.ReturnType` is.
 Huh.
 So it looks like they are caching previously generated expressions if they match, but it appears we are somehow pulling one out that doesn't have a matching return type.
 Running the test through the debugger everything else seemed to jive, just not this.
+This makes sense - in the release version the `Debug.Assert` wouldn't be there, but rather it would keep moving forward and return the expression body for a lambda that was close but didn't have the right return type.
+That's why I was only seeing it on complex joins and the such - I needed one statements where I had a similiar lambda that returned an int, and the same lambda with a slightly different return type.
+Subtle.

-Looking at the end of the if statement that was already checking `InferredFromSingleType` it appeared to me that maybe more filtering was needed here.
+Now to fix.
+Looking at the end of the if statement I saw there was a check for `InferredFromSingleType` so I suspected maybe just more filtering was needed on the cache.
 So I added one more check

 ``` csharp
 if (_returnInferenceCache.TryGetValue(cacheKey, out returnInferenceLambda) && returnInferenceLambda.InferredFromSingleType && returnInferenceLambda.Symbol.ReturnType == returnType)